tr1fled/tr1fled/README.md

 ![Visitor Count](https://profile-counter.glitch.me/tr1fled/count.svg)

-"i don't believe in ghosts or a goblin goul, the only thing i believe in is myself,,
+,,i don't believe in ghosts or a goblin goul, the only thing i believe in is myself"
 - marcus pumpkin

 ## Skills